-HMS Queen Elizabeth is the largest warship the Royal Navy has ever had, to be joined in due course by HMS Prince of Wales, and their home port is HM Naval Base Portsmouth, on England’s south coast.
+This is HMS Queen Elizabeth.
+She and her sister ship HMS Prince of Wales are the largest warships the Royal Navy has ever had, and their home port is HM Naval Base Portsmouth, on England’s south coast.
 Portsmouth is well-known for its naval heritage: this is, after all, the home of Horatio Nelson’s flagship, HMS Victory, which he commanded and died on at the Battle of Trafalgar in 1805.
 But people have been using Portsmouth Harbour far longer than that – probably since the days of hollowed tree trunks – for trade and travel as well as, more recently, for a naval base.
 Flanked by the city of Portsmouth and Portsea Island to the east, with the mainland town of Gosport to the west, Portsmouth Harbour is an enormous natural anchorage with a narrow, easily defended, harbour entrance.
 At the mouth of the harbour is the Solent, the busy stretch of water between mainland England and the Isle of Wight.
 As well as being a naval base, Portsmouth is a commercial ferry, freight, fishing and pleasure port.
 Sitting by the waterside watching the sea traffic come and go is a favourite pastime; there’s always something going on.
 It is perhaps best enjoyed whilst nursing a pint of HSB outside the Still and West on the Point – a narrow spur jutting into the harbour at Old Portsmouth.
 If you’re really brave, a boat tour of the harbour provides a seafarer’s perspective and takes in views of whichever ships happen to be visiting at the time.
 One of the most popular tours runs from a pier near HMS Warrior, the world’s first armour-plated iron-hulled warship, within the historic Royal Navy dockyard.
 In parallel with an idea of what can be seen in the 21st century, let’s provide a little historical context and try to get inside Portsmouth Harbour.
 Trust me, we can only skim the surface.

 At the northern head of Portsmouth Harbour, the Romans constructed Portchester Castle, probably known as Portus Adurni, one of a string of forts they built to defend Britain in the 3rd century AD.
 After the Romans came the Saxons, then the Danes.
 In 897AD, Alfred the Great of Wessex assembled part of his fleet in Portsmouth Harbour, before defeating the Danes in a pitch battle in the Solent.
 King Harold Godwinson mustered his fleet there too, in anticipation of Norman invasion in 1066 – had it been deployed, history might have taken a different course.
 The port and the town inevitably developed together and Portsmouth has been one of England’s premier ports since medieval times.
 It was used as an embarkation point by successive kings seeking to retain or claim lands in France: Henry II, John, Henry III, Edward I, Edward III, Henry V – all set sail with armies from Portsmouth Harbour.
 And the French paid several return visits too, attacking and burning Portsmouth four times in the 14th century.